 Demographic characteristics of people who inject drugs (PWID)

-In 2012, one hundred and fifty-one people participated in the IDRS survey.
-Sixty percent were male, ninety-three percent reported they were not currently working or were currently receiving income support (such as disability or sickness benefits or the New Start jobseeker’s allowance) at the time of interview.
-The average age of respondents was 39 years (range 19-59 years).
-Thirty percent of the sample identified as Aboriginal and/or Torres Strait Islanders1.
-Ninety-four percent of the sample identified English as the main language spoken at home.
-Sixty-nine percent of the sample had completed year 10, and 21% had completed year 12 at high school.
-Fifty-one percent had obtained a trade or technical qualification, and 5% had completed a university or college qualification such as a degree.
-Forty-eight percent had not completed any further education after leaving school.
-The majority (66%) of participants reported previous prison history and the average age of first injection was 19 years (range 10-37).
+In 2013, 151 people participated in the IDRS survey.
+Sixty percent were male, 95% reported they were not currently working or were currently receiving income support (such as disability or sickness benefits or the Newstart jobseeker’s allowance) at the time of interview.
+The average age of respondents was 40 years (range 23−63 years).
+Twenty-seven percent of the sample identified as Aboriginal and/or Torres Strait Islanders.
+Ninety-five percent of the sample identified English as the main language spoken at home.
+Fifty-six percent of the sample had completed year 10, and 19% had completed year 12 at high school.
+Forty-nine percent had obtained a trade or technical qualification, and 7% had completed a university or college qualification such as a degree.
+Forty-four percent had not completed any further education after leaving school.
+The majority (70%) of participants reported previous prison history and the average age of first injection was 20 years (range 10−40).

 Patterns of drug use among the PWID sample

-Following the trends of previous years, heroin was still the preferred drug of choice (69%), in 2012 and this remained stable with reports from last year (70% in 2011).
-Heroin was the drug most often injected in the month prior to interview (62%; 62% in 2011) and the drug people had injected most recently (59%; 61% in 2011).
-Eighty-nine percent of participants reported use on one or more occasions in the six months preceding interview (87% in 2011).
-The median days of recent heroin use also remained stable at 96 days (90 days in 2011).
-The proportion of participants reporting daily use was 36% (28% in 2011).
+Following the trends of previous years, heroin was still the preferred drug of choice (62%) in 2013 and this remained stable with reports from last year (69% in 2012).
+Heroin was the drug most often injected in the month prior to interview (50%) however, this was a statistically significant decrease (p<0.05) when compared with 2012 (62%).
+Heroin remains the drug people had injected most recently (50%; 59% in 2012) and 85% of participants reported use on one or more occasions in the six months preceding interview (89% in 2012).
+The median days of recent heroin use also remained stable at 90 days (96 days in 2012).
+The proportion of participants reporting daily use was 26% (39% in 2012).
+This was also a statistically significant decrease (p<0.05).

-The median price for a gram ($350) increased from the price reported in 2011 ($300) but the price for a cap of heroin ($50) remained stable.
+The median price for a gram ($350) of heroin remained stable ($350 in 2012) as did the price for a cap ($50).
 Prices continued to remain higher than those reported prior to the heroin shortage in 2001.
-Heroin remained accessible in 2012, with 84% (82% in 2011) of those who commented reporting that it was either ‘easy’ or ‘very easy’ to obtain.
-The majority of participants that commented (76%; 64% in 2011) on ease of availability reported it had remained stable.
+Heroin remained accessible in 2013, with 86% (84% in 2012) of those who commented reporting that it was either ‘easy’ or ‘very easy’ to obtain.
+The majority of participants that commented (67%; 77% in 2012) on ease of availability reported it had remained stable.

-Participant reports (among those who commented) on heroin purity continued to be mixed in 2012.
-Thirty-eight percent of the participants that commented reported current purity as low, which remained stable, just over one-third (35%; 37% in 2011) reported it as medium.
-Thirty-three percent (32% in 2011) of those commenting considered purity levels to have remained stable over the preceding six months, while just over one quarter (26%; 37% in 2011) commented that it had decreased.
+Participant reports (among those who commented) on heroin purity continued to be mixed in 2013.
+Thirty-eight percent of the participants that commented reported current purity as low, which remained stable, and over one-third (38%; 35% in 2012) reported it as medium.
+Thirty-seven percent (33% in 2012) of those commenting considered purity levels to have remained stable over the preceding six months, while just over one-quarter (28%; 26% in 2012) commented that it had decreased.

-The proportion reporting any recent methamphetamine use (speed powder, base, ice or liquid2,3) increased in 2012 (from 60% in 2011 to 72% in 2011), though this change was not statistically significant.
-Among those reporting any recent use (speed, base, ice, liquid) the median number of days of use was 24 days which remained stable with 2011.
-The majority of users had used each form weekly or less over the six months preceding interview and the proportion (6% in 2012) of people reporting daily use of any type of methamphetamine over the past four years remained low relative to the proportion of daily heroin users.
+The proportion reporting any recent methamphetamine use (speed powder, base, ice or liquid) increased in 2013 (from 72% in 2012 to 75% in 2013), though this change was not statistically significant.
+Among those reporting any recent use (speed, base, ice, liquid) the median number of days decreased to 18 days, down from 24 days in 2012.
+The majority had used each form of methamphetamine weekly or less over the six months preceding interview.
+The proportion (7% in 2013) of participants reporting daily use of any type of methamphetamine was lower.

 A ‘point’ (0.1 of a gram) remained the most popular purchase amount for all three main forms of methamphetamine, and the median price remained stable at $50 for speed powder, base and ice/crystal.
-Again in 2011, there were insufficient numbers of purchases of any form of methamphetamine to comment on price changes in amounts larger than points.
+Those purchasing ice/crystal and speed powder by the gram and half-gram increased in 2013, but there were insufficient numbers of purchases of any form of methamphetamine to comment on price changes.

-Speed and ice/crystal forms of methamphetamine were typically reported by the majority of users as ‘very easy’ or ‘easy’ to obtain, whereas the availability of base varied.
+Consistent with 2012, speed and ice/crystal forms of methamphetamine were typically reported by the majority of users as ‘very easy’ or ‘easy’ to obtain, whereas the availability of base varied.
 Availability for all forms was typically reported to have remained stable over the six months preceding interview.
-In 2012 there was a significant (p < .01) increase in the number of participants reporting methamphetamine powder as ‘high’ purity compared with 2011.

-Recent cocaine use among PWID remained comparable to 2011 with 44% of the sample reporting recent use in 2011 (47% reporting use in 2012).
-The median days of use among users, also remained stable in 2012 at a median of 7 days (approximately monthly use).
-Daily cocaine use remained stable with 5% of users reporting daily use (3% in 2011).
+Cocaine use among PWID remained consistent in 2013 with 47% of the sample reporting recent use (also 47% in 2012).
+The median days of use among users also remained stable in 2013 at a median of 6 days (approximately monthly use).
+Daily cocaine use also remained stable with 5% of users reporting daily use (5% in 2012).
 Reports of crack cocaine were once again almost non-existent among the PWID sample, a finding reflected in KE reports.
-The majority (71%; 67% in 2011) reported cocaine availability to be ‘easy’ or ‘very easy’.
-The median price per ‘cap’ of cocaine remained stable in 2012 at $50.
-The median price of a gram increased in 2012 from $300 in 2011 to $375, though low numbers reported purchasing cocaine by the gram and, hence, this result should be interpreted with caution.
-Very low numbers of participants reported purchases of other amounts.
+The majority (70%; 71% in 2012) reported cocaine availability to be ‘easy’ or ‘very easy’.
+The median price per ‘cap’ of cocaine remained stable in 2013 at $50 and was the most common purchase amount (n=32).
+The median price of a gram decreased in 2013 from $375 in 2012 to $300 however, there was an increase in those purchases by this amount (n=14).
+More participants reported purchases in half-grams (n=16), though there were low numbers reporting purchases in any other measurement; therefore, results should be interpreted with caution.
+Participants reporting cocaine purity as ‘medium’ in 2013 remained ‘stable’ (40% versus 48% in 2012).

 The cannabis market continued to remain relatively unchanged since the commencement of the NSW IDRS in 1996.
-The majority of participants (72%; 81% in 2011) in the 2012 participant sample reported having used cannabis in the six months prior to interview.
-The median frequency of use among PWID remained at 180 days (daily use), which has been stable for the past 9 years.
+The majority of participants (82%; 72% in 2012) in the 2013 participant sample reported having used cannabis in the six months prior to interview.
+There was a non-statistically significant decrease in the median frequency of use among PWID from 180 days in 2012 to 100 days in 2013.

 In line with previous years, a large proportion of participants reported use of both the hydroponic (‘hydro’) and outdoor-grown (‘bush’) forms of cannabis, with hydro appearing to dominate the market.
 The number of participants reporting purchase of resin (hashish) and oil (hash oil) continued to remain very rare and infrequent.
-The price of hydroponic cannabis remained stable at $20 per gram (the most popular purchase amount), though significantly fewer PWID reported that it was readily available, i.e. ‘easy’ or ‘very easy’ to obtain (87% versus 96% in 2011, p < 0.05).
+The price of hydroponic cannabis remained stable at $20 per gram (the most popular purchase amount), and significantly more PWID reported that it was readily available, i.e. ‘easy’ or ‘very easy’ to obtain (97% versus 87% in 2012, p <0.05).
 The price per gram of bush cannabis was also $20, but, as in previous years, larger purchase quantities of bush were slightly cheaper than for the equivalent quantity of hydro.
 Bush continued to be reported as less easily available than hydro, with fewer participants able to complete survey items on bush market characteristics (price, potency and availability).
 Potency of hydroponic cannabis continued to be reported as ‘high’, and bush continued to be reported as ‘medium’.

 Use of pharmaceuticals